pivotal-cf/docs-phd-ds/service_plans.md

                         <tr>
                             <td>Number of PHD Slaves</td>
                             <td
-                                rowspan="3">Each instance of a PHD Slave virtual machine runs all applicable Slave processes for the PHD components that are included in the Service Plan.
-If only Yarn/MapReduce2 is selected above, then the Slave runs only that NodeManager process. <p></p>If HAWQ is also selected, the HAWQ Segment Server process is included. <p></p>Note that the HDFS DataNode process always runs on these slaves. </td>
+                                rowspan="3">Each instance of a PHD Slave virtual machine runs all applicable slave processes for the PHD components that are included in the Service Plan.
+If only Yarn/MapReduce2 is selected above, then the slave runs only that NodeManager process. <p></p>If HAWQ is also selected, the HAWQ Segment Server process is included. <p></p>Note that the HDFS DataNode process always runs on these slaves. </td>
                             <td>
                                 <ul>
                                     <li>Minimum: 1</li>